 '''

-Creating a channel

-channel = await connection.channel()

 await channel.set_qos(prefetch_count=1)

+Declaring queue

 '''

 Note: Note about queue size

 If all the workers are busy, your queue can fill up.
 You will want to keep an eye on that, and maybe add more workers, or have some other strategy.